 A snapshot of the homeless population taken on a given day.
-Since 2005, HUD requires all CoC applicants to complete this count every other year in the last week of January.
-This count includes a street count in addition to a count of all clients in emergency and transitional beds.
+Since 2005, HUD has required all CoC applicants to complete this count every other year in the last week of January.
+This count includes a street count and a count of all clients in emergency and transitional beds.